openharmony/arkcompiler_runtime_core/static_core/plugins/ets/doc/spec/4_names.rst

 .. _package-access:

--  A name declared on the package level (*package level scope*) is accessible throughout the entire package.
-The name can be accessed in other packages or modules if exported.
+-  Name declared on the package level (*package level scope*) is accessible (see :ref:`Accessible`) throughout the entire package.
+The name can be accessed (see :ref:`Accessible`) in other packages or modules if exported.

 .. index::
    name